tryquantize/website/docs/DOCKER_GUIDE.md

 # 🐳 Docker Guide for Quantize Website

 This guide covers how to run the Quantize Website using Docker for both development and production environments.
+The project features a comprehensive Docker setup with multi-service architecture including React frontend, Express API, Python AI service with RAG capabilities, and Firebase integration.

 ## 📋 Prerequisites